 Professor dr. Christophe Quézel-Ambrunaz has defended his doctoral thesis in the field of torts.
 He is an author of dozens of publications on torts and contract law issues.
 He is also interested in legal reform, legal theory and economic analysis.
 Dr. Christophe Quézel-Ambrunaz is involved in several national and international research groups, such as the Groupe de recherche européen sur la responsabilité civile et l’assurance, the International Research Network on Technological innovations, uncertainty and the law of civil liability.
 He has been national reporter in the Common core project on Causation.

 Dr. F. Schmied is a lecturer at University of Savoie Mont Blanc.
 He has defended his doctoral thesis in the field of international economic law and European law.
-He published research papers on various issues of European Union law and international law, and did an internship at the European Court of Justice.
+He published research papers on various issues of European Union law and international law, and the European Court of Justice.

 Prof. Dr. Éric Brunat is accredited to supervise research and PhD in economics (HDR – professor of economy) at the University Savoie Mont Blanc (Law Faculty – USMB).
 He is a doctor in economics (PhD) and specialist in international economy (EU integration, economy of transition, economy of development and regional economics). Éric Brunat also has Honorary doctorate from the State University of Sochi – Russia (October 2010) and from the State University of Irkutsk – Russia.
 He is a member of the Research Institute in Management and Economy in Annecy (IREGE – USMB) and in charge of lectures at the Institute of Political Sciences of Grenoble. Éric Brunat held the Order of Socio-economic and Co-operative Development in the Russian Federation and the Medal of honor of the University of Savoie.
 Eric Brunat has been Scientific Director of the European-Russian Center for Economic Policy in Moscow and Senior economist – advisor to the United Nations – UNDP in Russia, Belarus and Moldova.
 More than 25 years of research in European and international economy including the economies of the Soviet type and the conditions of the transformation and modernization (territorial and institutional parameters); visiting professor and conferences in several countries (including Russia, Belarus, Moldova, China, Morocco, Germany, Japan, the United States, etc.), author or co-author of more than 140 publications, including several books (in English, French, Russian, Ukrainian and Spanish).